 Job Offer Call Day: Thursday, October 26, 2023 at 8am PT

 We anticipate that we will also be participating in the Summer Student On-Campus Interviews with UBC Allard Law, the University of Victoria and Thompson Rivers University (TRU) scheduled in August 2023.

 Please visit www.vancouverbar.ca for more information.

-- Your application package should consist of a resume, law school and undergraduate transcripts, list of upper year courses, and a covering letter.
+- Your application package should consist of a resume, law school and undergraduate transcripts, a list of upper-year courses, and a cover letter.
 Reference letters and writing samples are optional.
 In preparing your application package, bear in mind that we receive hundreds of applications each year.
-This is your first chance to emphasize the experiences, activities, employment, volunteering, and other aspects of your life that set you apart from your peers, and to tell us why you are interested in a future at Guild Yule.
+This is your first chance to emphasize the experiences, activities, employment, volunteering, and other aspects of your life that set you apart from your peers and to tell us why you are interested in a future at Guild Yule.

 - Please do not think we are not interested in interviewing you because we did not arrange an on-campus interview.